linyao7/Kanban-Board/README.md

 - User can archive card

 ## More Features
-- User IndexedDB to simulate backend
+- Use IndexedDB for data storage
 - User can add multiple boards
 - There are additional fields, but requires more logic for them to work properly
 - Push notification when a new card is created